nimaid/LPHK/README.md

 * Support for Launchpad Classic/S/Mini
   * I can't implement this until I have one of the above to test the code with.
 Message me if you'd like to lend/give/sell me one to speed up the process. :)
   * Includes Behringer CMD Touch TC64 in Novation compatability mode
-* Add button move/copy feature
+* Add warning prompts to move/copy
-  * Modes: Script Edit, Button Move, Button Copy
-    * Use upper right corner for mode switch button
   * If moving to already bound button, prompt to swap/overwrite/cancel
   * If copying to already bound button, prompt to overwrite/cancel
+* Fix button highlighting clipping at screen edges
 * Add script status icons (bound, playing, queued)
+* Add syntax highlighting
 * Add GUI scaling
 * Support for Launchpad Pro
   * The lack of tactile feedback, ability to utilize the pressure sensitive inputs, and inconvenient function keys where the hand rests makes support for the LP Pro a lower priority.